-The WDAT tool for spatial interpolation of water depth monthly snapshots indicate that WCA-3A North is getting very dry, with much of the area having water depths significantly below ground.
-North to South hydrologic connectivity remains established within Taylor Slough and well maintained in Shark River Slough in Everglades National Park (ENP) as conditions dry down to the west and east of the slough (Figure EV-5).
+The WDAT tool for spatial interpolation of water depth monthly snapshots indicate that WCA-3A North is getting very dry, much of northwestern sub-basin has water depths significantly below ground.
+North to South hydrologic connectivity remains well maintained in Shark River Slough in ENP as conditions dry down in the Taylor Slough area.
+(Figure EV-5).
 Comparing WDAT water levels from present, over the last month stages fell significantly in WCA-1 and WCA-3A along the upper reaches of the L-67 levees.
-Compared to one year ago, conditions are significantly wetter across the system, most dramatically in eastern ENP.
-Pockets within ENP are significantly below average in the far west (Figure EV-6).
+Looking back one year conditions are more comparable than anytime over this dry season.
+Significant differences are only detected in the north of WCA-2A and along the eastern boundary of ENP (Figure EV-6).